ibbles/LearningUnreal/Scriptable Tools Mode.md

 The Scriptable Tools Mode is an [[Editor Mode]] that contains interactive tool that we can implement ourselves.
 Implemented in a pair of bundled [[Plugin]]s named Scriptable Tools Editor Mode and Scriptable Tools Framework.
+Each individual tool is implemented as a [[Blueprint Class]].

 The Scriptable Tools Mode provide two panels:
-- Tools panel
+- Tool Palette panel
 	- A list of tools we have access to.
 - Tool Properties panel
 	- Properties for the selected tool.

-When a tool is clicked in the Tools panel it becomes activated and its properties, if any, are shown in the Tool Properties panel.
+When a tool is clicked in the Tool Palette panel it becomes activated and its properties, if any, are shown in the Tool Properties panel.
 At the bottom of the [[Level Viewport]] a set of buttons will appear, either Complete or Accept / Cancel.

-There is a [[Blueprint]] system for building tools in Unreal Editor, particularly the [[Level Editor]].
 These tools are editor-only, cannot be used in a packaged application.
 Build upon the interactive tools framework.
 Gives access to mouse input, gizmos, accept / cancel buttons, a tools settings panel, and more.